aindilis/frdcsa-panoply-git-20200329/README.md

 `vagrant up --provider=virtualbox`

 Also, be sure to go into Virtualbox -> Devices -> Networking -> Advanced and deselect "Cable Connected" in order to turn off the networking, since the machine is liable to be out of date.
-We currently still need to determine whether `apt-get update && apt-get upgrade` is going to break the FRDCSA systems installed.
+We currently still need to determine whether

+`sudo apt-get update && sudo apt-get upgrade`

+is going to break the FRDCSA systems installed.

 The username is andrewdo and the password is temptemp